se-edu/se-book/oopImplementation/inheritance/outcomes.md

-:trophy: Can implement inheritance :one:
+:trophy: Can implement basic inheritance :one: